nocomplexity/ultrafastrss/README.md

 ## Status

-> [!CAUTION]
+> [!NOTE]
 > This is module works and is used!
-But should be used with care!
+You are invited to use it and make IT better!
-Extensive exception validation is left out on purpose for now in the code.
+Extensive exception validation is left out on purpose.
+This to keep the code simple, clean, and mean!

 ## Installation